Men Trapped in Men's Bodies: Narratives of Autogynephilic Transsexualism

 Men Trapped in Men's Bodies: Narratives of Autogynephilic Transsexualism is a 2013 book about Blanchard's transsexualism typology written by sexologist Anne Lawrence.
 The book was published in 2013 by Springer in New York.

-The book includes 249 first-person narratives of autogynephilia by transgender women and 52 narratives of autogynephilia by cis men (301 narratives in total) that were submitted to and collected by Lawrence.
+The book includes 249 first-person narratives of autogynephilia by transgender women and 52 narratives of autogynephilia by cisgender men (301 narratives in total) that were submitted to and collected by Lawrence.
 This followed earlier collections of the same kinds of narratives that Lawrence had published in 1999.
 Besides the book, Lawrence has published a number of literature reviews on autogynephilia.

 Title

 The book's title is similar to the title of a chapter called Men Trapped in Men's Bodies in J. Michael Bailey's 2003 book, The Man Who Would Be Queen: The Science of Gender-Bending and Transsexualism, with this chapter title being inspired by and taking after the titles of Lawrence's earlier essays.
 The phrase "men trapped in men's bodies" refers to the fact that transgender women are often described as "women trapped in men's bodies", yet autogynephilic transgender women are claimed by Blanchard's typology to be behaviorally more similar to men and to have an intense desire to become women due to their autogynephilic feelings.
 Hence, these transgender women, relative to pretransition, could alternatively be described as "men trapped in men's bodies" per Lawrence.
 Ray Blanchard has stated that Lawrence initially startled even him with the phrase and the forthright titles of her essays.